 Other immaterial startup expenses such as staff recruitment, supplies etc. have also been budgeted for the startup period.
 The costs in the budget reflect average start-up expenses for similar school models and are insignificant.

-Based upon the budgeted expenditures in the start-up period, Pearson will award MTCA a start-up grant in the amount of \$147,854 to cover costs and provide the School with a small cushion for extra expenses or to begin the first school year.
+Based upon the budgeted expenditures in the start-up period, Pearson will award MTCA a start-up grant in the amount of \$146,430 costs and expected to provide the School with a small cushion for extra expenses or to begin the first school year.

 Beginning with the first year of operations, the School will be able to remain financially sustainable at a much smaller physical footprint even as enrollments fluctuate.
 Rather than the size of a traditional bricks-and-mortar school, MTCA's facility will accommodate the administration and some school staff only.
 Most of the School's expenses are variable instead of fixed in nature ensuring financial sustainability.
 For example, Pearson fees are variable and paid based on actual enrollment levels attained by the School.
 Staffing costs are managed closely, and instructional staff are only hired as students enroll.
 While the School will release more staffing as more students enroll, there is a minimum number of staff that must be hired before school starts for the School to function.
 This will ensure that the majority of expenses will flex up and down with enrollment, thus cushioning the impact of lower-than-expected revenue due to an enrollment shortfall.
-Because the School's program is fully scalable, fluctuating demographics in the enrolled population, changes in enrollment trends, and enrollment changes in surrounding schools will not strain the School's sustainability.
-The Board is prepared to make difficult financial decisions to operate the charter school; however, the variable nature of the virtual charter expenses provides a level of flexibility and financial stability since it is based upon enrollment and not fixed expenses.
+Because the School's program is fully scalable, fluctuating demographics in the enrolled population, changes in enrollment trends, and enrollment changes in surrounding schools will not strain the School's nowever, the variable nature of the virtual charter expenses provides a level of flexibility and financial stability since it is based upon enrollment and not fixed expenses.